retel-io/ari-proxy/docs/metrics.md

 ## Meter descriptions

+All meters can be tagged with common tags, which can be defined in the config.

 * **ari-proxy.persistence.write.duration**: Measures the time it takes to persist data in the persistence store backend.
 * **ari-proxy.cache.read.attempts**: Counts how often the local cache is called to lookup a call context.
 * **ari-proxy.cache.read.misses**: Increases every time a lookup for call context in local cache fails and it has to be retrieved from the persistence backend